Classifying spaces of finite groups of tame representation type: structure of A∞ structure of H*BD

 \section{\texorpdfstring{$A_\infty$ structure of $H^*B\D$} {A∞ structure of H*BD}}

 In this section, we completely describe the $A_\infty$ structure of $H^*B\D$.
 This makes extensive use of Section~\ref{se:circle}, describing Gerstenhaber's circle product on Hochschild cochains and its relation to the structure maps of an $A_\infty$ algebra.
+The multiple gradings that we have developed on $\HH^*H^*B\D$ in Section~\ref{se:HH*H*BD} play an essential role in the computation.

 Let $\D$ be a dihedral group of order $4q$ with $q\ge 2$ a power of two, and let $\kk$ be a field of characteristic two.

 \begin{lemma} For any $A_\infty$ structure on $H^*B\D$ that preserves internal degrees, we have $m_n=0$ unless $n-2$ is divisible by $2q-2$.
 In particular for $2<n<2q$ we have $m_n=0$. \end{lemma} \begin{proof} Looking at the degrees of the generators $x$, $y$ and $z$, for any monomial $\zeta$ in $H^*B\D$ of degree $(a,b,c)$ we have $a\equiv b+c \pmod{2q-2}$.
 So for an $n$-tuple $(\zeta_1,\dots,\zeta_n)$, the degree of $m_n(\zeta_1,\dots,\zeta_i)$ satisfies $a\equiv b+c+ n - 2 \pmod{2q-2}$.
 It follows that for $m_n(\zeta_1,\dots,\zeta_n)$ to be non-zero we must have $n - 2 \equiv 0 \pmod{2q-2}$. \end{proof}